laurent22/go-sqlkv/README.md

 You can then Get/Set values using the provided methods:

-- GetString / SetString
+- `GetString` / `SetString`
-- GetInt / SetInt
+- `GetInt` / `SetInt`
-- GetFloat / SetFloat
+- `GetFloat` / `SetFloat`
-- GetBool / SetBool
+- `GetBool` / `SetBool`
-- GetTime / SetTime
+- `GetTime` / `SetTime`

 In order to keep the API simple, all the errors are handled internally when possible.
-If an error cannot be handled (eg. cannot read or write to the database), the methods will panic.
+If an error cannot be handled (eg. cannot read or write to the database), the method will panic.

-If a key is missing, each method will return Golang's default zero value for this type.
+If a key is missing, each Get method will return Golang's default zero value for this type.
 The zero values are:

 - String: ""
 - Int: 0
 - Float: 0
 - Bool: false
 - Time: time.Time{} (Test with time.IsZero())

+You can use `HasKey` to check if a key really exist.
+The method `Del` is also available to delete a key.

 # Full example